chloejhill/hucklebe.com/_posts/2021-09-25-behaviour-change-its-all-about-communication.md

 When it comes to convincing people to make a change for the better, it’s no use churning out cold, hard data. **Humans don’t connect with numbers; we connect with narratives**.
 And how do you ensure a beginning, a middle and an inspired ending, like in any good story?
 By incorporating creative and strategic communications right from the start of each project.

 Making sure you’re **prioritising communications right from the word go** is important for two key reasons.
-Firstly, it  ensures  you  can capitalise on opportunities to generate unique —  perhaps even spontaneous —  content, assumptions they arise.
+Firstly, it  ensures  you  can capitalise on opportunities to generate unique —  perhaps even spontaneous —  content, as they arise.
 Secondly, it enables you to  share the innovation, evolution and authenticity that’s happening behind the scenes  as  your project develops; in other words, what makes your  work  worthy of your audience’s time and attention.

 #### How HuckleBe does it